Traumatic Incident Reduction Therapy

 Sexual assault commonly leads to symptoms of trauma or post-traumatic stress disorder in women.
 One study found that around 80 percent of women who are in rehab have a lifetime history of experiencing a trauma, most often related to sexual or physical abuse.

-Veterans and first responders also have a high incidence of trauma resulting from combat or witnessing violence, accidents
+Veterans and first responders also have a high incidence of trauma resulting from combat or witnessing violence, accidents, and death.
+According to the U.S. Department of Veterans Affairs, 30 percent of Vietnam veterans and 20 percent of veterans from Operation Iraqi Freedom develop post-traumatic stress disorder each year.

 Post-Traumatic Stress Disorder

 Post-traumatic stress disorder is a psychiatric disorder that may result from trauma.
-Symptoms of PTSD may occur right after a traumatic event, or it can occur months or years later.
-These symptoms reduce quality of life and sense of wellbeing, and they lead many people to drugs or alcohol as a form of self-medication.
+Symptoms of PTSD may occur right after a traumatic event, or they can occur months or years later.
+These symptoms reduce quality of life and sense of well-being, and they lead many people to drugs or alcohol as a form of self-medication.

 The symptoms of post-traumatic stress disorder are divided into four categories.
 In order to be diagnosed with PTSD, a person must experience the following for a period of at least 30 days: